-→ To bypass any overhead obstructions, the chimney may be offset using an offset/return.
+To bypass any overhead obstructions, the chimney may be offset using a 30-deg (SL1130) offset/return.

 An offset and return may be attached together or a chimney section(s) may be used between an offset and return.

 Perform the following steps to determine the correct chimney component combination for your particular installation: